Biden Urges 'National Unity' 22 Years After 9/11

 "I know that it aches to remember this milestone year after year...
 The men and women of the Department of Defense will always remember."

-Across New York City, in Congress and elsewhere, a moment of silence was held to mark the attack, plotted by Al-Qaeda chief Osama bin Laden, who was found and killed nearly a decade later by US Navy Seals in a raid on his hideout in Pakistan.
+Across New York City, in Congress and elsewhere, a moment of silence was held to mark the attack, plotted by al-Qaida chief Osama bin Laden, who was found and killed nearly a decade later by U.S. Navy Seals in a raid on his hideout in Pakistan.

 Biden noted in his speech that he himself had given the order for bin Laden's successor Ayman al-Zawahiri to be sent to the "gates of hell" last year in an airstrike in Afghanistan.